Cardinals vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Betting Records & Stats

-- The Cardinals have been victorious in nine, or 45%, of the 20 contests they have been chosen as underdogs in this season.
+- The Cardinals have won in nine, or 42.9%, of the 21 contests they have been named as odds-on underdogs this year.

-- St. Louis has entered 16 games this season as the underdog by -105 or more and is 7-9 in those contests.
+- St. Louis is 6-8 this season when entering a game as the underdog by +100 or more on the moneyline.

-- The Cardinals have an implied victory probability of 51.2% according to the moneyline set by oddsmakers for this matchup.
+- Oddsmakers have implied with the moneyline set for this matchup that the Cardinals have a 50% chance of pulling out a win.

-- Games involving St. Louis have gone over the total set by oddsmakers in 28 of 51 chances this season.
+- So far this season, St. Louis and its opponents have hit the over in 28 of its 52 games with a total.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.